‘Frozen 2’: After Lesbian Elsa Plot, Now Meth Addicted Elsa?

 Frozen 2 movie now has a new speculated plot amidst of lesbian Elsa.
-Disney’s musical adventure sequel to 2013’s blockbuster is rumored to be portraying meth addicted Elsa.
+Disney’s musical adventure sequel to 2013’s blockbuster is rumored to be portraying meth-addicted Elsa.
 At least, fans wish to see Queen of Arendelle in a more prominent role.

 A recent awareness program by Montana Meth Project showed Elsa as a meth-head to bring caution among teenagers to stay away from drugs.
 The said billboard of the anti-drug campaign illustrates Anna’s sister as a princess with scars and scratches, handcuffed due to her drug usage.

 “Meth, just let it go!” urges the slogan.
 The Guardian added that the billboard is designed by a local Montana teen.
-The Disney officials were approached regarding their comments on the campaign but there are no updates so far.
+Disney officials were approached regarding their comments on the campaign but there are no updates so far.

 Damn Elsa, put down the meth /////: pic.twitter.com/Pz4ebBy5uR